MaYixinPhy/KITS_Yet_Another_CFT_RC/README.md

 This reading club mainly focus on the Applied Comformal Field theory, and in particular its applications on topics in condensed matter physics.

 # Reference
-The main material is https://arxiv.org/abs/hep-th/9108028
+The main material is https://arxiv.org/abs/hep-th/9108028.
+Some other useful textbooks